alexanderzimmermann/project_skeleton/README.md

 This skeleton sample shows:
 - How to minify css
 - How to pack the css files.
+- How to minify js
+- How to pack the js files.
+- How to change html and php files that uses those css and js.

+This example uses a contact form.

+# Requirements
+- git
+- git-flow
+- npm
+- composer

 # Setup
 All commands to set up this skeleton.